A Guide to Standard Cabinet Specifications for Custom Projects

 Tall cabinets are generally 24″ deep and can reach heights up to 96″.
 Widths are offered in 3″ increments.
 They may include a combination of doors, drawers, pullouts, or interior storage accessories.

 Cabinet box sides are often a melamine-covered particleboard.
 This makes up the body of the cabinet, which is often called a carcass or case.
-They are available in 6 case colors:
+They are usually available in 2 case colors:

 • white melamine (default)